 ABOUT THE ESCCRP

-Protect the Town of Mammoth Lakes.
-Strengthen protection of the Town of Mammoth Lakes and its assets from fire by increasing the pace and scale of fuel and vegetation treatments in and around the Town of Mammoth Lakes.
+Reduce Vulnerability in the Town of Mammoth Lakes.
+Reduce the risk in the Town of Mammoth Lakes and its assets from fire by increasing the pace and scale of fuel and vegetation treatments in and around the Town of Mammoth Lakes.

 2. Allow for Safe and Effective Fire Management